-TopChiller® is a leading chiller, chiller system, chiller unit supplier and company in China since 1999 with over 20-years of experience in the chiller filed.
+TopChiller® is a leading chiller, chiller system, chiller unit supplier, and company in China since 1999 with over 20-years of experience in the chiller field.

-Chillers can be divided into air chiller and water chiller in terms of cooling methods, chillers can also be divided into scroll compressor chiller and screw compressor chiller depend on different compressor types.
+Chillers can be divided into air chiller and water chiller in terms of cooling methods.
+Chillers can also be divided into scroll compressor chiller and screw compressor chiller depending on different compressor types.

 In terms of chilled water temperature, chillers can be divided into room temperature chiller and glycol low-temperature chiller.

-A chiller is also named a water chiller, coolant chiller or chiller system, it is a mechanical device can produce chilled water(-35℃ to +30℃) for various industrial and commercial applications.
+A chiller is also named a water chiller, coolant chiller, or chiller system, it is a mechanical device that can produce chilled water(-35℃ to +30℃) for various industrial and commercial applications.

 Chillers manufactured by TopChiller® using USA Copeland, France Danfoss, and Japan Sanyo scroll compressors, all the chiller spare parts are from the world-famous refrigeration brand.

-All chillers manufactured by TopChiller® is a compact design with a full protection device and portable wheels can move easily.
+All chillers manufactured by TopChiller® are a compact design with a full protection device and portable wheels that can move easily.

-All chillers including air chiller and water chiller, scroll compressor and screw chiller manufactured by TopChiller win a high reputation in the market, because of its steady quality and full-time service.
+All chillers including air chiller and water chiller, scroll compressor, and screw chiller manufactured by TopChiller win a high reputation in the market, because of their steady quality and full-time service.